disha-200/MULTITASK-TRANSFORMER/README.md

 1. The entire code is uploaded as .ipynb Notebook.
 2. Run the .ipynb notebook in Google Colab.
 3. Run the codeblock which installs torch and transformer in the beginning.
-4. Run the notebook on te GPU for faster training.
+4. Run the notebook on the GPU for faster training.

 READ THE PDF FOR DETAILS ON IMPLEMENTATION, DATASET AND TECHNICAL EXPLANATIONS.